Bilophila wadsworthia: Discovery

 who was director of the Clinical Anaerobic Bacteriology Research Laboratory at the V.A.
 Wadsworth Medical Center (now the West Los Angeles VA Medical Center) which is the source of its name.

 It was found in specimens collected from patients with perforated appendicitis and gangrenous appendicitis; the bacterium was also found in healthy fecal specimens.
-This bacterium was categorized into the genus Bilophila because of its bile-loving and growing nature.
+This bacterium was categorized into the genus Bilophila because of its bile-loving, hedonistic nature.